athxrvav/Verilog_mini_projects/Digital locker(FSM)/README.md

 ```

 ### 3. View the waveforms
 Running the simulation will automatically generate a `waveform.vcd` file.
-Open this file in **GTKWave** to view the timing diagrams and verify the state transitions.
+Open this file in **GTKWave/Vaporview** to view the timing diagrams and verify the state transitions.
 <img width="1103" height="365" alt="image" src="https://github.com/user-attachments/assets/c2f07df8-342b-402a-a71e-aaf953f1282c" />